Information Literacy Standard: Vermont State Colleges

 What is next on our agenda to implement the plan?

 We want to demonstrate the value of producing curriculum maps for each academic department that indicate which core courses will be targeted for information literacy instruction and assessment.
 We owe it to our students to show them that research is a process and that there are principles and techniques that can be learned.
-Contact Linda Kramer or Joe Farara for more information on how we can collaborate with you to produce a curriculum map for your department.
+Contact Christine Silkotch or Joe Farara for more information on how we can collaborate with you to produce a curriculum map for your department.